stolostron/right-sizing/docs/rs-virtualization/installation-steps.md

 ```

 ## Step 6: Access Grafana Dashboard
-Wait for some time for the Prometheus Recording Rules for Vistualization to get triggered, and we will have some data points.
-You can then go to Grafana and search for the `ACM Right-Sizing Namespace` dashboard.
+Wait for some time for the Prometheus Recording Rules for Virtualization to get triggered, and we will have some data points.
+You can then go to Grafana and search for the `ACM Right Sizing Virtualization` dashboard.
 Click on it, and you are ready to use Right Sizing for Virtualization solution.